wilsonfsouza/github-explorer/README.md

 - Theme (*New*)
   - You can switch between light and dark themes
   - The theme is a persisted state with its mode saved on local storage, so it will not be lost on page refresh

-- Responsive Design on Mobile (*soon*)
-  - Media queries using styled-components and react context
 ---

 ## 🎨 Layout